marialmeidafr/ExamRank03/README.md

 # Exam Rank 3 Practice 📚

-[cite_start]This repository contains a collection of Python solutions aimed at preparing for the **Rank 3** programming exam[cite: 1, 2]. [cite_start]Each exercise focuses on core concepts such as algorithms, string manipulation, matrices, and data structures[cite: 4, 14, 29, 38, 55, 69, 77, 86, 93, 105, 126, 138, 155].
+This repository contains a collection of Python solutions aimed at preparing for the **Rank 3** programming exam.
+Each exercise focuses on core concepts such as algorithms, string manipulation, matrices, and data structures

 ## 🛠️ Repository Contents